 Be Clear and Specific

-Avoid broad generalizations and focus on specific behaviors or actions that need improvement.
+Avoid broad generalisations and focus on specific behaviours or actions that need improvement.
 Help the recipient understand the issue, why it matters, and what to do about it.
 Clear, detailed feedback reduces confusion and helps recipients understand exactly what needs to change.

 Focus on the Issue, Not the Person

-Separate the person from the behavior.
+Separate the person from the behaviour.
 Feedback should address specific actions or situations, not personal attributes.
 This distinction helps prevent the recipient from feeling personally attacked, which can lead to defensiveness and resistance.